Andonome/lk/basics/bash.md

 # Sed

-> sed -i s/hey/hoi/g greetings.txt

-Edit all examples of hey to hoi in greetings and print that to the file.
+Change all examples of hey to hoi in greetings and show that output (does not change file).

+> sed 's/hey/hoi/g greetings.txt'

+Change each example of 'cat' to 'dog' in the file 'animals.md'.

+> sed 's/cat/dog/g' animals.md

 # Measurement